pedromsantos/ts-kata/src/16_ESAMarsRover/README.md

 Commands ‘L’ and ‘R’ make the rover spin 90 degrees left or right without moving from its current spot.
 Command ‘M’ makes the rover move forward one grid square in the current heading of the rover (‘N’, ‘S’, ‘E’, ‘W’).

-When the rover finishes executing the instructions.
-It transmits its final position plus a timestamp back to ESA using its onboard radio.
+When the rover finishes executing the instructions, it transmits its final position plus a timestamp back to ESA using its onboard radio.
 Timestamps on messages allow ESA to calculate how long it took the rover to execute the commands.

 ## Input

 - The first line defines the upper-right coordinates of the plateau.
 Example: ‘5:5’
     - The lower-left coordinates are always ‘0:0’.
 - The second line contains the rover’s starting position and direction.
-  - Example ‘1:2:N’ measn x=1, y=2 and Direction=North
+    - Example: ‘1:2:N’ means x=1, y=2 and Direction=North
 - The third line contains the sequence of commands to execute.
     - Example: ‘LMLMLMLMM’
 - The fourth line is the timestamp in ISO format.
     - Example: ‘1994-11-05T08:32:20.10Z’

 ### Example input